 Syncing Commission Data via API and Callbacks

-Once your users start generating sales, you'll want your system to sync the associated data so that you can show these sales to your users, send push notifications, etc. There are two ways to get this transaction data: pull them from our API or receive callbacks from our system.
-In most cases, you'll want to receive callbacks to keep your system in sync as closely as possible, but you'll also want to hit the API to pull batches of transactions in case a callback wasn't successful.
+Once your users start generating sales, you'll want your system to sync the associated data so that you can show these sales to your users, send push notifications, etc. There are two ways to get this commission data: pull them from our API or receive callbacks from our system.
+In most cases, you'll want to receive callbacks to keep your system in sync as closely as possible, but you'll also want to hit the API to pull batches of commission in case a callback wasn't successful.
 At this time, we do not re-attempt failed callbacks.

 To set up your callback URL, in your partner admin tool, select the application you want to configure and then select the gear icon.
 Here you can enter a callback URL (please ensure it's an HTTPS endpoint) and a callback key.
 The callback key can be any value.
 The purpose of the callback key is to ensure that the callback is valid (and that a rogue entity is not invoking your callback URL with false data).